Radbuglet/bort/README.md

 ### A Note on Threading

 Currently, Geode is entirely single-threaded.
-Because everything is stored in thread-local storage, entities spawned on one thread will appear dead on another.
+Because everything is stored in thread-local storage, entities spawned on one thread will likely appear dead on another and all component sets will be thread-specific.